 Composite Decking Maintenance

 Thanks to the durability of Trex, it’s also incredibly easy to maintain.
 A little goes a long way, and some soap and water or a gentle pressure washing twice a year will do the trick.

 PRO TIP: What do we use to clean a deck after we just finished building it?
-Trex’s recommendation: Simple Green, available in big box retail locations.
+Trex’s recommendation: mild dish soap

 It’s important to note that Trex is also eco-friendly.
 They make their decking out of 95% recycled materials, use earth-friendly manufacturing processes, and benefit the environment by reclaiming factory waste and dropping the use of chemicals.